aaronsaray/aaronsaray.com/_posts/2008-05-31-php-script-configuration-options-class-constants-or-mysql.markdown

 }
 ```

-Turns out, that method of accessing an item points to it as being a static variable and not a constant (nevermind the fact that self::item1 would work...)
+Turns out, that method of accessing an item points to it as being a static variable and not a constant (never-mind the fact that self::item1 would work...)

 I have to end up using the constant() function.
 Here is my finished testing script: